New Zealand well-placed to meet multi-billion dollar quake bill

 Most major commercial insurance companies said they were still assessing the damage and that it was too early to tell the volume of claims.

-"We have a reinsurance programme in place and expect this event to fall within our net large risk and catastrophe allowances," a spokeswoman for QBE Insurance said.
+"We have a reinsurance program in place and expect this event to fall within our net large risk and catastrophe allowances," a spokeswoman for QBE Insurance said.